About

 ingredients in bowls and small plates for oatmeal energy balls; a master mix of ingredients

-5 Flavor Ideas
+5 Different Flavor Ideas:

 For this oatmeal master mix I’ve created 5 unique flavor ideas for you.
 All of these flavors use the main ingredients, and then your choice of mix-ins and nut butter to create the flavor you want.